Kaliningrad Nuclear Power Plant: History

 A framework construction agreement was signed between the head of Rosatom Sergei Kiriyenko and Governor of Kaliningrad Oblast Georgy Boos on 16 April 2008.
 Russian Prime Minister Vladimir Putin signed the order for construction of the 2,300 MW plant in September 2009.
 Ground preparation works started on 25 February 2010.
 The first concrete was scheduled to be laid in April 2011, but was delayed until February 2012.

 On 4 June 2013, an order of Atomenergoproject, dated 30 May 2013 and published on 4 June 2013, ordered a series of staffing and budgeting overhauls "in connection with the mothballing of the Baltic NPP and NIAEP budget adjustments for 2013."
-It was later said that the project will be temporary stopped to reconsider the project's design in case there will be no export to the European Union.
-On 4 July 2013, Sergey Kiriyenko, head of Rosatom, announced that both units will be built like previously planned, with two VVER-1200 and no smaller reactor.
+It was later said that the project would be temporary stopped to reconsider the project's design in case there would be no export to the European Union.
+On 4 July 2013, Sergey Kiriyenko, head of Rosatom, announced that both units would be built like previously planned, with two VVER-1200 and no smaller reactor.

 Technical features

 The original design had foreseen two VVER-1200/491 pressurized water reactors in an AES-2006 standard design configuration.
 The reactors have a capacity of 1150 MWe each and would be supplied by Atomstroyexport.

 The first reactor was planned to be operational by 2017 and the second reactor by 2018.
 Cost was expected to be around €6.8 billion (US$8.8 billion) Two further reactors could be added in the future depending on economic development in Kaliningrad and in the Baltic region in general.

-The redesigned plan may consist of two reactors by capacity of 640 MW (VVER-640) and 40 MW (KLT-40S).
-An alternative foresees up to eight reactors by capacity of 40 MW each.
+The redesigned plan would have consisted of two reactors of 640 MW (VVER-640) and 40 MW (KLT-40S) capacity.
+An alternative foresaw up to eight 40 MW reactors.

 Project development

-The project is developed by Rosatom's subsidiary Inter RAO UES.
-According to Rosatom, 49% of shares in the project will be offered to European companies.
-This would be the first Russian nuclear power plant with foreign participation.
-Potential investors named in this context are ČEZ, Enel, and Iberdrola.
-However, as of June 2013, no foreign partner has joined the project.
+The project was developed by Rosatom's subsidiary Inter RAO UES.
+According to Rosatom, 49% of shares in the project would have been offered to European companies.
+This would have been the first Russian nuclear power plant with foreign participation.
+Potential investors named in this context were ČEZ, Enel, and Iberdrola.
+However no foreign partner joined the project.